 Bill introduced in AP Assembly to give shape to plan of having 3 capitals

 "Regional imbalances, absence of equitable growth have caused an acute sense of deprivation among various sections of the state population, leading to disturbances.
-"The logical solution would be to lay emphasis on distributed development and decentralized administration to ensure fruits of socio-economic progress are enjoyed equally by people of various regions," the minister said, quoting the recommendations of the High-Power Committee of ministers and bureaucrats, which formed the basis of the new legislation.
+"The logical solution would be to lay emphasis on distributed development and decentralised administration to ensure that fruits of socio-economic progress are enjoyed equally by people of various regions," the minister said, quoting the recommendations of a high-power committee which formed the basis of the new legislation.

-The TDP members raised objection to the introduction of the Bill and stormed the Speakers podium.
-Amid the din, the government also moved another Bill to repeal the AP Capital Region Development Authority Act, 2014.
+The TDP members raised objection to the introduction of the bill and stormed the speaker's podium.
+They also stormed the podium during Reddy's address and raised slogans demanding that Naidu be allowed to continue with his address.
+They also raised 'Jai Amaravati' slogan during the address of the Leader of the House.

+A visibly irritated Reddy asked the Speaker to call in the House Marshals to evict the opposition members.
+Legislative Affairs Minister Buggana Rajendranath then moved a motion for suspension of the 17 TDP MLAs, including deputy leaders K Atchannaidu and N China Rajappa.
+The motion was passed by voice vote.
+Following this, marshals entered the House to evict the TDP members but the latter resisted, causing pandemonium.
+The marshals then forcibly evicted the protesting legislators from the House, after which the chief minister continued his address.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)